SysBind/chartpack/README.md

 ### pack

-Create a tarball with selected charts and images
+Create a tarball with selected charts and images, and also chartpack itself, for the deploy phase.

 ### deploy